-Facebook is experimenting with hosted content, and in an effort to address publisher skepticism, the social giant is reportedly offering 100% of the revenue from ads they sell.
+Facebook is experimenting with hosted content, and to address publisher skepticism, the social giant is reportedly offering 100% of the revenue from ads they sell.

 We’re not sure yet how much of the ad inventory publishers would be allowed to fill.
-To no surprise, Facebook’s past decisions has left publishers worried of the company’s latest initiative.
+To no surprise, Facebook’s past decisions have left publishers worried of the company’s latest initiative.
 Mainly publishers, some of which receive well over half of their referral traffic from Facebook, have frequently struggled with changes Facebook has made to its newsfeed algorithm.
-Back on December 1st 2013, facebook made a crippling 44% reach restriction on most of the fanpages.
-This wasn’t a one time deal, facebook has been restricting fanpage reach since the concept of fanpages was created.
-Due to this fact publishers take any new facebook features with a grain of salt.
+Back on December 1st, 2013, Facebook made a crippling 44% reach restriction on most of the fanpages.
+This wasn’t a one-time deal, Facebook has been restricting fanpage reach since the concept of fanpages was created.
+Due to this fact, publishers take any new Facebook features with a grain of salt.

 It’s also unknown how Facebook plans to address the issue of reader tracking and statistics.
 Hosted content also raises possible search engine optimization concerns.
 Will Facebook apply the canonical meta tags to pages that host publisher content?
-Generally sharing revenue for content is a solid business plan, for both ends of the spectrum.
+Generally, sharing revenue for content is a solid business plan, at both ends of the spectrum.
 Being a ‘YouTuber” is a thing these days, and some users make a full-fledged profession out of it.
 The earning possibilities brought out the best in people, as publishers go over their heads to create the biggest and most viral videos.
-So will facebook follow in their footsteps?
-Only time will tell, because as of today facebook is currently testing the new platform, with no ETA for the public.
+So, will Facebook follow in their footsteps?
+Only time will tell, because as of today Facebook is currently testing the new platform, with no ETA for the public.